 If you have questions about constipation, you’re not alone.
 Constipation affects more than 63 million people in North America, making constipation one of the most common gastrointestinal complaints.1

 - Incomplete bowel movements

 - Hard, dry stools

 - Excessive bloating

-If your need for a laxative lasts for more than one week, you should see your doctor to make sure it's not a sign of a more serious condition.
+If your need for a laxative lasts for more than 1 week, you should see your doctor to make sure it’s not a sign of a more serious condition.

 - Higgins PD, Johanson JF.
 Epidemiology of constipation in North America: a systematic review.
 Am J Gastroenterol.
 2004;99(4):750-9.